Image Animation with Perturbed Masks: Method

 where $\text{AVG}$ is the average operator and $\tN_{j}(\cdot)$ are the features extracted using the $j^{th}$-layer of the pre-trained VGG model.
 For the coarse and fine predictions $\vc$ and $\vf$, and a driving frame $\vd$, we compute the following reconstruction loss for multiple resolutions:

 where input image $\va_{\vs}$, has a resolution $\vs \in [256^2,128^2,64^2]$.
-We use the first, the third and the fifth ReLU layers of the VGG-19 model.
-Note that while the VGG network was designed for a specific resolution ($224^2$), the first layers are fully convolutional, and can be used for an arbitrary input scale.
+We use the first, third, and fifth ReLU layers of the VGG-19 model.
+Note that while VGG was designed for a resolution of $224^2$, the first layers are convolutional, and can be used for an arbitrary input scale.